24 Bankruptcy Filings Chalked Up to COVID-19

 Apex Parks already was struggling thanks to competition and consolidation in the industry.
 However, the coronavirus pandemic hit just in time to disrupt prime spring break and summer vacation business.
 Facing park closures because of the coronavirus lockdowns and uncertainty in what reopening would look like, the company filed for Chapter 11 bankruptcy protection on April 8.

-A lender group led by private equity firm Cerberus Capital Management is purchasing Apex Group for $45 million in a deal that will relieve it of some of its debt.
-The company expects to eventually reopen its parks.
+A lender group led by private equity firm Cerberus Capital Management announced it would buy Apex Group for $45 million in a deal that would relieve Apex of some of its debt.

 - Headquarters: Warren, Michigan